dominictarr/reducer/readme.markdown

 the last bits of each hash is the number of the server that doc should be on.

+(run the map, and partition on the mapped key?)

 # complexity

 so, what order of complexity is this compared to brute force.